vaibhavb11a/Clone/README.md

 # Clone
-UI only non-responsive using HTML and CSS
+UI only non-responsive using HTML and CSS.
 Author - Vaibhav